stefkavasileva/JavaScript/JavaScript-Fundamentals/ArraysAndMatrices/README.md

 #### Explanation

 The 2 nd element (1) is the sum of the 3 elements before it, but there is only 1, so we take that.
-The third element, is the sum of the first 2 (1 and 1) and the 4
-# th – the sum of 1, 1 and 2.
+The third element, is the sum of the first 2 (1 and 1) and the 4th – the sum of 1, 1 and 2.
 The 5th element is the sum of the 2nd, 3 rd and 4th(1, 2 and 4) and so on.

 ## 6.Process Odd Numbers